 A breach of fiduciary duty is a tort and in family law, the issue commonly deals with the division of marital assets during the divorce.
 Breach of fiduciary duty, just like other torts, may be asserted in a petition for divorce.
 For example, such a breach may occur if a divorcing business owner purposely misrepresents the true worth of that business to his or her spouse.
 Another example would be excessive transfers to another outside of the community estate, that are not for the benefit of the community estate.
 Allegations involving community property may be brought as constructive or actual fraud.
-A finding that one spouse has committed fraud can have significant ramifications for divorce proceedings.
+A finding that one spouse has committed marital fraud or another type of marital tort can have significant ramifications for divorce proceedings.

 In addition to fraud, personal conduct can sometimes constitute a breach of fiduciary duty.
 However, while courts in Texas have consistently held that spouses owe one another fiduciary duties in respect to community property, rulings have been less unified regarding personal behaviors.

 Remedies under Texas Family Law

 If it is found that one spouse has committed fraud, there are several legal remedies available to the wronged partner.
 In one case, the court may calculate the total value of the “reconstituted” estate, which is the projected value of marital assets had the fraud not been committed.
 Then, this value is divided by what is just and right, with the wronged spouse typically receiving a disproportionately large share of assets, money judgment.
 The Court may also credit unauthorized expenditures against the breaching party’s portion of the community estate that would otherwise be awarded to that spouse.

 Other remedies under Texas family law can include constructive trusts, resulting trusts, and quantum meruit.
 When claims are brought against a third party, a spouse may seek restitution through the court ordered return of property, money judgment, or credit against community estate that otherwise be awarded to the spouse.